fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 In this page, we will create the chart using npm.
 To know how to create charts using `**locally**` and `**CDN**` click here.

 FusionCharts Suite has 95+ chart types for you to explore.
-Find the complete list of chart types [here ](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+Find the complete list of chart types [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).

 The Column 2D chart is shown below: